Machine-Learning Enhanced Photometric Analysis of the Extremely Bright GRB 210822A: Discussion

 The classification of extremely bright LGRBs is essential for understanding their nature and origin.
 Recently, machine-learning methods provide a faster and more consistent way to classify transients and, specifically, GRBs, by automatically learning from the data and identifying patterns that may be difficult for humans to detect.
 Furthermore, machine-learning methods can handle large amounts of data, including multi-wavelength and multi-messenger observations, which are crucial for a comprehensive understanding of GRBs \citep[see e.g.][]{Jespersen2020, GarciaCifuentes2023,Steinhardt2023}.

 Therefore, following the method presented by \cite{GarciaCifuentes2023} using the {\sc ClassiPyGRB} library\footnote{\url{https://github.com/KenethGarcia/ClassiPyGRB}}.
 We analyse the {\itshape Swift}/BAT catalogue in order to find those GRBs whose gamma-ray emission measured by the {\itshape Swift}/BAT instrument are similar to GRB~210822A.
-This method is based on a popular non-linear dimensionality algorithm called t-SNE, which transforms high-dimensional data (in this case the GRB light curves) into a 2-dimensional representation while preserving pairwise similarities \citep{vandermaaten08}.
+This method is based on a popular non-linear dimensionality algorithm called t-SNE, which transforms high-dimensional data (in this case the {\itshape Swift}/BAT GRB light curves) into a 2-dimensional representation while preserving pairwise similarities \citep{vandermaaten08}. t-SNE ensures that the distances between points in the lower-dimensional representation reflect the similarities between patterns.
+For this work, we compare the discrete-time Fourier transform of the photometry in all bands of in the original {\itshape Swift}/BAT data.
 As demonstrated in \cite{GarciaCifuentes2023}, we reduce the noise impact by using the non-parametric approach presented by \citet{FABADA22} on 1451 {\itshape Swift} / BAT light curves.
 Then, we perform the following procedure:

-\begin{itemize} \item The light curves binned at $64$ ms are filtered using the $T_{100}$ duration presented in the {\itshape Swift} / BAT GRB catalogue. \item We normalised the light curves by the total fluence and ensured that every GRB has the same number of data points by padding zeros after the trigger in all bands. \item We perform a discrete-time Fourier transform (DTFT) on all events. \item We applied the t-SNE method to the Fourier Amplitude Spectrum for the entire sample. \end{itemize}
+\begin{itemize} \item The light curves binned at $64$ ms are filtered using the $T_{100}$ duration presented in the {\itshape Swift}/BAT GRB catalogue. \item We normalised the light curves by the total fluence and ensured that every GRB has the same number of data points by padding zeros after the trigger in all bands. \item We perform a discrete-time Fourier transform (DTFT) on all events. \item We applied the t-SNE method to the Fourier Amplitude Spectrum for the entire sample. \end{itemize}

-Specifically, we show all {\itshape Swift} / BAT GRBs on the t-SNE map.
-In this plane, points that are closer have more similarities than points that are further apart.
-As Figure~\ref{fig:ml}) shows, the GRBs that are most similar to GRB 210822A are GRBs 050128, 080605, 080319C, 121128A, and 140428.
-We list their properties in Table~\ref{tab:similar}.